DIY Copper Fungicide

 - Wooden Stir Stick or spoon

-Into one of the Pyrex Glass cups, place 3/4 tablespoons of the hydrated lime.
+Into one of the Pyrex Glass cups, place 3/4 tsp of the hydrated lime.
 Now fill it with water to the one pint line on the Pyrex.
 Stir well.

-Into the second Pyrex, add 1 level teaspoons of the Copper Sulfate crystals.
+Into the second Pyrex, add 1/2 level teaspoon of the Copper Sulfate crystals.
 Also add a pint of water on top of the crystals.
 Stir well, trying to get the crystals to dissolve as much as you can.
 There will be some crystal residue.

 Let both containers rest about 10 minutes, and then stir them again.
 Now place the Funnel over the mouth of an empty 1 gallon jug.
 Place a clean coffee filter into the funnel, and pour the lime water solution through the filter.